tristanengst/BabelFix/README.md

 ----------VERSION HISTORY---------

+Version 1.0.1: Minor bug fixes and enhancements: no expanding white space above words, filters out punctuation.
+This will likely be the last update in a while since I have college to return to.

 Version 1.0.0: Major bug fixes

 Version 0.9.9: Selected words persist over long time periods, selected words can be cleared, and Ctrl+Shift+C can be used to used to view verb conjugations for any conjugation of a French verb.